Boston Lights: A Lantern Experience

 Ticket Information

-• Tickets are required for children age two and older.
+• Tickets are required for all guests.
 Children under age two are free.

-• All ticket sales are final and cannot be moved to other dates.
-Please make sure you are able to attend your reserved slot at time of purchase.
+• All ticket sales are final and cannot be moved to other dates (except VIP tickets, which can be used any night, any time).
+Please make sure you're able to attend your reserved slot at time of purchase.
 Tickets are transferable and can be used by someone other than the named guest.

-Massachusetts EBT and WIC cardholders receive discounted, $15 admission per ticket for up to four tickets to Boston Lights (does not include general, daytime admission).
+Massachusetts EBT and WIC cardholders receive discounted, $17 admission per ticket for up to four tickets to Boston Lights (does not include general, daytime admission).
 If there are more than four people aged two or older in your group, they will need to buy a full-price ticket.
-Tickets must be purchased onsite and cannot be purchased online.
-EBT tickets can be purchased at the gate (not available online) by presenting your Massachusetts EBT or WIC card.
-Offer is only valid for Massachusetts residents.
-If you have any questions, please call 617-989-2076 and our staff will be happy to assist you.
+Last entry at 9:30 p.m.

 Group Discounts